X3Ld0R/CapX-Nederland-5G/Install & Admin_Guide.md

 # Step 2: Run the Install Script

-- Make the install script executable: chmod +x Install_CapXCore.sh
+- Make the install script executable:
+-
+  chmod +x Install_CapXCore.sh

+   This command grants executable permissions (chmod +x) to the installation script (Install_CapXCore.sh).

 - Run the install script:

   ./Install_CapXCore.sh

+This Command Executes the installation script (Install_CapXCore.sh) using the Bash shell (bash).
+The script contains a series of commands to install and configure CapX Core components on the server.

 # Step 3: Follow the steps